pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 ```

 ##### remove-config
-- Allows us to remove configuration from the bulk export.
+- Remove configuration objects from the bulk export

-Example: you may wish to remove the ProvisionerDS data store:
+Example: To remove the ProvisionerDS data store:
 ```
   "remove-config":[
   	{